JayKim88/build-your-body/README.md

 ### 2. Exercises page

-You can check exercises by filtering it up to body parts.
+You can check exercises by filtering it based on body parts.

 ![Screenshot 2024-10-26 at 7 17 32 pm](https://github.com/user-attachments/assets/984e97eb-b5d3-4acb-9e39-9c21063dccc8)